Faculty Experts

 Assistant Professor

-Darrell Edwards currently serves as an Assistant Professor of Practice in the Supply Chain Management Department at the University of Tennessee, Knoxville.
-Prior to joining UT Knoxville faculty, he was Senior Vice President and Chief Operating Officer at La-Z-Boy Incorporated, the nation’s largest producer of reclining chairs and one of the nation’s largest providers of home furnishings.
-Edwards has over three decades of deep global operations and supply chain experience, delivering significant value within consumer product industries.
-His interests are focused in business coaching, team building, process innovation, and strategy.
+Darrell Edwards is an assistant professor of practice in supply chain management at the University of Tennessee, Knoxville’s Haslam College of Business.
+Before joining the faculty, he was senior vice president and COO at La-Z-Boy Incorporated, the nation’s largest producer of reclining chairs and one of its largest home furnishings providers.
+Edwards has over three decades of global operations and supply chain experience, delivering significant value within consumer product industries.
+His interests focus on business coaching, team building, process innovation and strategy.

-While at La-Z-Boy, Edwards was a named Executive Officer (NEO) that led the global operations and supply chain for La-Z-Boy Incorporated’s Branded Business totaling in excess of 9,000 employees.
-Additionally, he currently serves on the Board of Directors for Dovetail Brands in Grabill, IN.
-Edwards has been recognized as an award-winning leader, and led numerous business units to achieve national and global recognition for operational excellence.
-He is a frequent guest speaker at various national forums, and authored articles in several business trade publications.
+While at La-Z-Boy, Edwards led the global operations and supply chain for La-Z-Boy Incorporated’s Branded Business, totaling more than 9,000 employees.
+Additionally, he serves on the board of directors for Dovetail Brands in Grabill, Indiana.
+Edwards has been recognized as an award-winning leader and has steered numerous business units to achieve national and global recognition for operational excellence.
+He is a frequent guest speaker at various national forums and has authored articles in several business trade publications.

 Larry Fauver